 Bringing Nature to the Ballot

-As part of the Nature for Massachusetts Coalition, we’re advocating for the state to dedicate $100 million annually to conserve land and protect clean water, improve outdoor recreation, and build climate resiliency.
+As part of the Nature for Massachusetts Coalition, we’re advocating for the state to dedicate as much as $100 million annually to conserve land and protect clean water, improve outdoor recreation, and build climate resiliency.
 We are building a movement across Massachusetts of people who care about supporting nature in their communities.

-Winter 2026 Update
+June 2026 Update

 About the Nature for All Fund